aninda20/emotion-recognition/README.md

 </br>🏁 2) Getting Started <a name = "getting_started"></a>
 "git clone https:/github.com/aninda20/emotion-recognition"
 Follow the instructions provided in the notebook for setup and execution.
+It is recommended to run in Google Colab.

 </br>⛏️ 3) Built With <a name = "tech_stack"></a>
 <br>1)Python </br>
-2)Jupyter Notebook </br>
+2)Google Colab </br>
 3)Machine Learning Libraries (e.g., Scikit-Learn, TensorFlow) </br>
 4)Data Analysis and Visualization Tools (e.g., Pandas, Matplotlib) </br>